Wagering Guide

 Broodmare sire: A sire whose female offspring become producers of race horses.

-Bug: The asterisk (*) that denotes an apprentice jockey and their weight allowance.
+Bug: The asterisk (*) denoting an apprentice jockey and their weight allowance.

 Bullet: Fastest workout of the day at a particular distance.